-Using combinations of plants in large drifts, the Perenial Border has been designed for a bold contemporary display.
+Using combinations of plants in large drifts, the Perennial Border has been designed for a bold contemporary display.

 - Summer, Autumn

-A bulb with purple leaves and a tall flower spike with cream flowers.
+Eucomis comosa (purple form) - A bulb with purple leaves and a tall flower spike with cream flowers

-A multi stemmed tall shrub with large divided olive green leaves.
+Bocconia arborea - A tall shrub with large divided olive green leaves.
+This plant is coppiced annually

 - Plant selection is based on length of display, low maintenance and low water requirement.